 - Like Bitcoin, Ethereum uses Blockchain technology to limit its supply and secure each transaction.

-- However unlike Bitcoin, Ethereum’s blockchain uses smart contracts, which can represent anything from virtual shares to golf club memberships.
+- However, unlike Bitcoin, Ethereum’s blockchain uses smart contracts, which can represent anything from virtual shares to golf club memberships.

 - Smart contracts allow transactions to be programmed.
 Your money could be programmed to invest, save and spend all on its own!

-Is there more upside to come?
+Is there more upside in the cryptocurrency market?